Most recent articles

 Free Meetings Prof Webinar Shows How You Can Help End Violence Against Asians

 Recent news coverage of people of Asian descent suffering violent attacks in the U.S. have raised alarms, and a group of meetings and events professionals are taking notice to shine a light on the crisis and share resources for those who want to make a difference in combating it.

-The goal of the free webinar is to educate the industry about the scope of the problem as well as the tremendous economic power of Asian Pacific Islanders in the meetings and hospitality industry and beyond.
+The goal of the webinar is to educate the industry about the scope of the problem as well as the tremendous economic power of Asian Pacific Islanders in the meetings and hospitality industry and beyond.